WannabeDataAnalyst/Google_Capstone_Project/README.md

 What heart rate is too high?
 Is 200 bpm bad?
 Chart (no date) MedicineNet.
 Available at: https://www.medicinenet.com/what_heart_rate_is_too_high/article.htm (Accessed: January 28, 2022).

 7. Can overeating cause sleep disturbances?
 (2020) Sleep Foundation.
 Available at: https://www.sleepfoundation.org/physical-health/sleep-and-overeating (Accessed: January 28, 2022)

+8. Richter, F. (no date) What smartwatches are actually used for, Statista Infographics.
+Available at: https://www.statista.com/chart/10783/use-cases-for-smartwatches/ (Accessed: January 28, 2022).